 Admission Requirements & Details

-The information regarding admissions below may provide a better idea of the candidates UNC accepts.
+The information regarding admissions below may provide a better idea of the candidates University of Northern Colorado accepts.
 The details may include admissions application requirements and recommendations, as well as any AP or college credits that may be transferred.

 College Credits Accepted